An in-depth guide to Paragraph-84(e)

 A cost advantage is: new build housing is currently zero rated for VAT.
 Although this doesn’t apply on professional fees that are usually subject to VAT.

-Why was innovation removed from paragraph-80 policy?
+Why was innovation removed from paragraph-84(e) policy?

-In July 2021 the criterion for “innovation” forming part of paragraph-80 development was dropped from the policy.
+In July 2021 the criterion for “innovation” forming part of paragraph-84(e) development was dropped from the policy.
 The reason for this is government were concerned the wording of the policy created an either / or scenario, where proposals could either be “innovative”, or be “outstanding”, and not both.
 This meant some schemes had innovative systems incorporated within them, but they were not outstanding in their appearance, or their approach to the site.
-Whilst innovation is not a qualifying criteria anymore, it can form part of the outstanding design process and should still be included, to reflect on a proper understanding of the evolution of paragraph-80 policy.
+Whilst innovation is not a qualifying criteria anymore, it can form part of the outstanding design process and should still be included, to reflect on a proper understanding of the evolution of paragraph-84(e) policy.

 Why can’t I find out whether my local authority supports paragraph-80 development?

-As Paragraph-80 policy is national policy it is set by central government and not your local council.
+As Paragraph-84(e) policy is national policy it is set by central government and not your local council.
 However, the NPPF doesn’t apply in Wales, or Scotland, so effectively it is only an English planning policy.
 Also local authorities in England tend to distort the workings of national planning policy, as they make attempts to bring the policy into their own local plan.
-This does mean you will find similar statements to Paragraph-80 written into your council’s local plan with some added policy wording to assist local authorities to work with paragraph-80 proposals in their local area.
+This does mean you will find similar statements to Paragraph-84(e) written into your council’s local plan with some added policy wording to assist local authorities to work with paragraph-80 proposals in their local area.

-Whilst national paragraph-80 policy does not require a design review panel to form part of the process, local authorities rely on third party design review panels to peer-review their projects.
+Whilst national paragraph-84(e) policy does not require a design review panel to form part of the process, local authorities rely on third party design review panels to peer-review their projects.
 This means that your scheme needs to be progressed to a sufficient stage where your local authority are happy for the scheme to be sent to a local design review panel to advise them on the design matters and to assess is it “outstanding”.
+(Source)

 At Thomas Studio we have worked with several design review panels over the years.
 We find their input to be valuable, as it can focus on the essence of the design, and can see through the complexity.
 It also helps to focus the client, in terms of the outstanding design and to consider the essential issues.
 It is normal for proposals to be adapted following the design review meeting and before proposals can progress to a full planning submission.

-Design review panel fees are in the order or £3000 + vat for onsite meetings and £1500 + vat for desk based zoom meetings.
+Design review panel fees are in the order or £3500 + vat for onsite meetings and £2800 + vat for desk based zoom meetings.

 How long does the process take to complete?